FreeSpacenav/spnavcfg/README.md

 Installation
 ------------
-Requires libspnav, GTK+ 2, and Xlib headers to be installed.
+First make sure you have the dependencies installed:
+  - libspnav v0.4 or higher
+  - Qt 5 (core, gui, and widgets).

-`./configure`, `make`, `make install`, as usual (the `make install` part as root if you're installing system-wide).
-See `./configure --help` for build options.
+To build just run `./configure`, `make`, and `make install` as usual.
+The `make install` part will probably need to be executed as root, if you're installing system-wide.

+For build options, see `./configure --help`.

 License
 -------